 The counsellor will work from one core approach whilst being able to integrate ideas and techniques fluidly from other counselling approaches.
 For example, Cognitive Behavioural Therapy (CBT) techniques might be integrated into a humanistic way of working.
 The therapy is usually integrated into the counsellor's original way of working i.e. the approach the counsellor was first trained.

 An eclectic counsellor is able to combine more than one theoretical approach to counselling in a coherent way.
 Eclecticism certainly is not an exercise in chucking things against the wall to see what sticks (at least it shouldn’t be).
 It is an approach which does not hold theory rigidly to a single paradigm but will draw meaningfully from a range of sources from an informed skill set.

-CBT is the favoured approach to therapy in the NHS, and has been for some time.
+Cognitive Behavioural Therapy is the favoured approach to therapy in the NHS and has been for some time.
 CBT is generally considered a short-term option to therapy from 4 to 18 sessions.
 In our experience, CBT tends to work well with a specific problem without complex or interrelated issues.
 CBT can work well as part of an integrated approach to counselling or psychotherapy.
-CBT is often helpful for anxiety, panic, OCD, somatisation, and depression.
+CBT is often helpful for anxiety, panic, OCD, somatization, and depression.

 Avoidance is a safety behaviour which keeps us from resolving the problem.
 Behavioural change can occur when coping strategies are engaged.
 The behavioural aspects of CBT are frequently the most effective in helping clients to help themselves, whereas the focus on the cognitive aspects of CBT, can be more appealing to a therapist, but they may find themselves entrenched in ‘thinking’ and can get stuck with the client.
 Effective behavioural change likely influences how we think and feel towards a situation.